Ezs377/Programming-notes/Python.md

 as you're trying to do 2 things in one command.
 Lambda is only useful for replacing small quick functions, which can have a big impact when you're writing a big program.

 ### Methods:
 Methods are like functions, except they take data from an object in order to return a value.
-Most methods don’t have arguments as they do not require other data.
+A method acts from an object (that has been constructed by an in-built class) and allos you to either alter the object.

 ### Objects:
 An object is a certain type of data used by a program to organize different data values into each data type which makes it easier for the computer to run a program.
 For example, integers are considered an object, and is an integer data type.
 Integers are a different data type to string, which displays characters that may include numbers, but cannot use these numbers to calculate as they are not an integer data type.
 An object instance is an object generated from a class with specific attributes that are determined by the class.
 Instances of objects are just different versions of objects generated from the same class.